greyw49103/synapse-grey/Grey.SignalBooster/README.md

      - Configurability for file paths and API endpoints.

 📄 Instructions to run the project:

    - Ensure .NET SDK is installed.
    - Open the solution in Visual Studio.
-     - Set Grey.SignalBooster as the startup project .
+   - Set Grey.SignalBooster as the startup project.
    - Run the project.
    - Grey.NoteService.Test contains xUnit tests for the Grey.NoteService project.
 The tests can be run independently of Grey.SignalBooster.